 - Timing options/shortcuts:

-- Marinating time can range from 6 hours to 2-3 days.
-24 hours is best.
+- Marinating time can range from 6 hours to 24 hours.

 - Needless to say, the entire recipe can be made ahead except for the final step of grilling (or broiling) for 2 minutes just before serving.